You'll love this calendar as much as I do. You'll love it because it will make you smile every day - and because your chickens are extraordinary too!

 It has to be the photos.
 Taken by a British-born photographer who has worked for Life and Good Housekeeping magazines (among many others), his preferred subjects are chickens - and it shows.

-He manages to capture the character of the chicken as well as all its physical quirkiness.
+He manages to capture the character of each breed he features, as well as all its physical quirkiness.

 It's just delightful.